bids-standard/bids-website/docs/blog/posts/2020-07-09-steering-group-minutes.md

 -   Discussed Franco Pestilli's grant
--   Provided insights and suggestions for enhancements -Thinking about the scope and framing of the proposal
+-   Provided insights and suggestions for enhancements
+    -   Thinking about the scope and framing of the proposal
 -   Evaluated similar community initiatives
 -   We can establish a process for future BIDS grant writers
 -   Letting the BIDS team know of their intention